Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

 where $F_p$ is the field with $p$ elements.
 Denote by $\iota$ the symplectic form on $F_p^{2g}$ which is preserved by $Sp(2g,F_p)$.

 The following lemma relies on the results in \cite{Hl08}.
-For its formulation, define a \emph{transvection} in $Sp(2g,F_p)$ to be a map $A\in Sp(2g,F_p)$ of order $p$ which fixes a subspace of $F_p^{2g}$ of codimension one and has determinant one (see \cite{Hl08}).
-Any map of the form $\alpha\to \iota(\alpha,\beta)\beta$ for some $\beta\in F_p^{2g}$ where $\iota$ is the symplectic form is a transvection.
-We call this map a \emph{transvection with $\beta$}.
+For its formulation, define a \emph{transvection} in $Sp(2g,F_p)$ to be a map $A\in Sp(2g,F_p)$ which fixes a subspace of $F_p^{2g}$ of codimension one and has determinant one (see \cite{Hl08}).
+Any map of the form for some $0\not=\beta\in F_p^{2g}$ (here as before, $\iota$ is the symplectic form) is a transvection.
+We call this map a \emph{transvection by $\beta$}.